Case Study Highlights

 Beyond email, we leveraged a ton of other avenues for promoting the contest.
 We had an on-air spot ad, tons of website ads, and promoted it across our WHAM-TV Facebook Page and tagged our sponsor in the posts.
 Our local Nissan dealership owners were featured in all of the on-air spots, website ads and were the face of the promotion.
 They loved that they could be involved in such a large promotion.

-Even though seven games in the NFL season in 2017 had kickoff return touchdowns, unfortunately none were completed in the designated games of the Nissan Kick Off Challenge.
+Even though seven games in the NFL season had kickoff return touchdowns, unfortunately none were completed in the designated games of the Nissan Kick Off Challenge.
 Although there were no winners, this was still a “touchdown” for Nissan.
 30 people requested to schedule a test drive, more than 50 people said they were interested in purchasing or leasing a Nissan in the next three months, and the dealers added more than 680 people to their email database.
 This was great brand exposure for Nissan since 87% of contest participants indicated that they currently did not own or lease a Nissan.

 And for us, the sweepstakes added over 1,100 new email addresses and brought in $25,000 in digital revenue as part of an overall $75,000 Q4 package with WHAM-TV.
 But what’s even better was hearing the Nissan dealers expressed it was the measurable results of the digital sweepstakes that sold them on making their investment.